temporalio/money-transfer-project-template-go/README.md

 go run start/main.go
 ```

 Observe that Temporal Web reflects the workflow, but it is pending.
-This is because there is no Workflow or Activity worker yet to process this work.
+This is because there is no Workflow or Activity Worker yet to process this work.

 ### Step 3: Run the Worker

+In YET ANOTHER terminal instance, run the worker.
+Notice that this worker hosts both Workflow and Activity functions.

 ```bash
 go run worker/main.go